PKua007/rampack/doc/observables.md

 ```

 Density histogram, which can be 1D, 2D or 3D.
 It also supports cancelling out the translational Goldstone mode to
-prevent softening of the histogram due to zero-energy bulk system movement.
+prevent softening of the histogram due to zero-energy bulk system drift.
 Relative positions are used for binning.
+Thus,
-Thus, the domain is always [0, 1)<sup>*d*</sup>, where *d* is the dimension.
+the domain is always [0, 1)<sup>*d*</sup>, where *d* is the dimension.

 * **Arguments**:
   * ***n_bins_x*** (*= None*) <br />